narenderpanwar/certified-kubernetes-administrator-course-notes/docs/07-Security/05-TLS-Basics.md

 #### How do you generate legitimate certificate?
 How do you get your certificates singed by someone with authority?

 - That's where **`Certificate Authority (CA)`** comes in for you.
 Some of the popular ones are Symantec, DigiCert, Comodo, GlobalSign etc.
+- The way this works is, you generate a certificate signing a request or CSR using the key you generated earlier and the domain name of your website.
+You can do this using the open SSL command.

   ![cert8](../../images/cert8.PNG)